Learning-Based Video Coding with Joint Deep Compression and Enhancement: Proposed Method

 The $\tilde x_t^r$ and $\tilde x_{t-1}^{'}$ frames are separately enhanced as $\tilde x_{t,E}^r$ and $\tilde x_{t-1,E}^{'}$, which are fused to obtain the final reconstruction $\hat x_t$:

 where the weights $w_1$ and $w_2$ are generated with the weight generator in Section \ref{subsec:mc} but are halved to avoid data overflow after summation.
-The weight $1-w_1-w_2$ is a penalty coefficient in case of enhancement failure.
+The weight $1-w_1-w_2$ is a penalty coefficient in case of enhancement failures.